 Open the RTX Voice App after it has been installed.
 In case the app does not open, click the icon from the system tray.
-Make sure to run app as administrator else RTX Voice will not work.
+Make sure to run the app as administrator else RTX Voice will not work.

 In order to use NVIDIA RTX Voice, you must first configure your default input and output devices.
 Select your microphone from the input device.
 Select your headset or speakers under the output device.

-After that, enable the Remove Background Noise option for microphone and incoming audio.
+After that, enable the Remove Background Noise option for the microphone and incoming audio.
 This option will enable NVIDIA’s AI to remove all sorts of background noise.